xvitaly/srcrepair/docs/source/fps-configs.rst

 About FPS configs
 ==========================================

-On this page you can install one of available and tested FPS-configs into selected game.
-FPS-config is a text file with ``autoexec.cfg`` name.
-It can significantly increase game performance by changing hidden extended video settings.
+On this page you can install, remove or update one of the available and tested FPS-configs into the selected game.

+FPS-config is a text file named ``autoexec.cfg``.
+It can significantly improve game performance by changing hidden advanced video settings.

-Settings, obtained from FPS-config, have higher priority than set by :ref:`Graphic tweaker <graphic-tweaker>` or by the game itself.
-Select config from list to read it's description.
+Settings obtained from FPS-config have higher priority than those set by the :ref:`Graphic tweaker <graphic-tweaker>` or by the game itself.

+Select a config from the list to read its description.

-Installed FPS-configs can be edited with :ref:`Config editor <editor-working>`.
+Installed FPS-configs can be edited using the :ref:`Config editor <editor-working>`.

-All FPS-configs are being downloaded from our cloud and licensed "as is".
+All FPS-configs are being downloaded from the cloud and licensed "as is".

 .. index:: supported FPS-configs
 .. _fps-available: